sandstorm-io/tos-pp/tos.md

 You may, however, privately test for the existence of security bugs as long as any users whose grains or data are affected consent to the test, no harm is done (in our judgment) to the service or any other user, and the bug is immediately responsibly disclosed to the maintaners of the software in which it appears.
 For bugs in any software maintained by Sandstorm (the company), email [security@sandstorm.io](mailto:security@sandstorm.io).
 We believe in celebrating "white hat" security research: If you responsibly disclose to us an important security bug in our software, we will fix the bug within 90 days if possible (usually, much faster), and then we will publicly credit you on our blog.

+### Content Ownership

+We claim no intellectual property rights over the material you provide to the service.
+Your profile and grain contents remain yours.
+However, when you share your grains through the sharing UI or other mechanisms, you agree to allow others to access your grains accordingly.

 ### Subscription and Fees

 When you sign up for the service, you will be asked to enter into an agreement with us that outlines your obligations and ours.
 That agreement will guide our relationship and will address the fees assessed for the services you choose to use.